Adnan-110/Docker/README.md

 ### How to run a container ?

 ```
-$ docker run containerName    ( this runs containers interactively killing your prompt )
+docker run containerName    ( this runs containers interactively killing your prompt )
-$ docker run -d containerName ( this runs containers in the background by detaching from the terminal )
+docker run -d containerName ( this runs containers in the background by detaching from the terminal )
 ```

-### Common docker commands:
+### Common docker commands

 ```
-$ docker images                      ( shows the list of container images available on your system)
+docker images                      ( shows the list of container images available on your system)
-$ docker ps                          ( shows you the list of all the running containers on your system )
+docker ps                          ( shows you the list of all the running containers on your system )
-$ docker ps -a                       ( shows you the list of all the containers including the exited )
+docker ps -a                       ( shows you the list of all the containers including the exited )
-$ docker pull imageName              ( pulls the docker image from the image repository )
+docker pull imageName              ( pulls the docker image from the image repository )
-$ docker push imageName              ( pushes the docker image to the image repository )
+docker push imageName              ( pushes the docker image to the image repository )
-$ docker stop                        ( To stop the container which is running )
+docker stop                        ( To stop the container which is running )
-$ docker exec -it containerName bash ( To enter in to the container )
+docker exec -it containerName bash ( To enter in to the container )
 ```

 ### How a docker container looks like ???